Angelika Amon (1967 to 2020)

 Clearly aware of her own anxieties as a student, Angelika became a caring and supportive supervisor whose students describe her as an almost motherly figure.
 She was passionate about promoting the careers of young scientists and her "scientific offspring" - the Amonites - are plentiful and widespread.

 The ties to the IMP remained close and strong.
 Collaborations had turned into friendships which lasted throughout the years she spent abroad.
-Scientifically, Angelika accompanied the IMP for ten years as member of the Scientific Advisory Board before retiring from that position in 2018.
+Scientifically, Angelika accompanied the IMP for ten years as member of the Scientific Advisory Board from 2009, before retiring from that position in 2019.

 In a way, Angelika embodied everything the IMP stands for: curiosity and originality, fearlessness and independent thinking, collaboration and sharing, ambition and hard work.
 We yet have to comprehend that there will be no more lively discussions, scientific exchanges, and humorous conversations with Angelika.
 “Science will not be the same without her”, says IMP scientific director Jan-Michael Peters, colleague and friend of Angelika.
 “We will deeply miss her sharp intellect, her direct questions, and her loud laughter and humanity, all of which were so inspiring”.
 Although she is already missed acutely, her scientific legacy will be picked up and continued by so many of her peers that we will feel her presence and influence for a long time to come.